AusClimateService/MRNBC/README.md

 Requirements: Running the bias correction method requires access to following NCI projects: hh5, dk92, ia39

+1. Compile the Fortran code by running the following command in the directory:
+   - `bash pybuild.sh`

-1. Change the temp and output directories in the 5 Python scripts (example_calc_mrnbc, example_chunk_mrnbc, example_chunk_ref, example_convert_to_nc and example_repair_mrnbc) to relevant and accessible directories for your use.
+2. Change the temp and output directories in the 5 Python scripts (example_calc_mrnbc, example_chunk_mrnbc, example_chunk_ref, example_convert_to_nc and example_repair_mrnbc) to relevant and accessible directories for your use.
 You may need to check the job pbs scripts for relevant dependencies depending on which projects your chosen directories are in.

-2. Run the reference data chunking script:
+3. Run the reference data chunking script:
    - `qsub job-ref-chunk.pbs`

     The output log will appear in the logs folder.

-3. After job-ref-chunk has completed, select which steps to complete in the all_jobs.sh shell file.
+4. After job-ref-chunk has completed, select which steps to complete in the all_jobs.sh shell file.

    Modifying start_from and finish_at (i.e. not completing all 4 steps) is only recommended for testing purposes, error correction or to handle large workloads dynamically.

-4. Submit the jobs:
+5. Submit the jobs:
    - `bash all_jobs.sh`

    The output logs will appear nested in the logs folder.